 You’ve probably experienced this one.
-A heat wave is covering the Shreveport area and the air conditioner in your home begins blowing out warm air or stops working entirely.
-Along with hundreds of other people in our town, you grab the phone to call your HVAC specialist, and suffer with the heat until they arrive.
-While some A/C issues absolutely require a professional to service them, here are a few tips that can be used to lower the chance of this happening to you this summer.
+A heat wave is covering the Shreveport area and the air conditioner in your home begins blowing out warm air or stops operating completely.
+Along with hundreds of other people in our town, you grab the phone to call your HVAC specialist, as you and your family brave the heat.
+While some A/C issues absolutely require a professional to service them, here are a few tips that can be used to lower the possibility of this happening to you this summer.

-A properly operating central air system must be able to pull the air through the unit, including recirculating air from within your home.
-If this process is obstructed in any way, it can result in trouble and repair costs.
-To ensure your air conditioner has the air flow it needs, make sure to keep space around the vents - indoors and outside.
+A properly operating central air system must be able to pull the air through the unit, including recirculating air inside your home.
+If the air flow is blocked in any way, it can result in trouble and repair costs.
+To ensure your air conditioner has the air flow it needs, make sure to keep the area clear around the vents - indoors and outside.
 This includes cutting back vegetation and cleaning dirt away from vents.

 Use a Programmable Thermostat

-Another tip is to program your thermostat for extended run-cycles.
-While this does not necessary prevent problems, it can help lower humidity in your Shreveport area home.
+Also, program your thermostat for lengthier run-cycles.
+We are not suggesting that this will prevent problems, it can help reduce humidity in your Shreveport area home.
 This can provide a more comfortable environment, in addition to keep mold spores from thriving in your home.

 Get Rid of Any Pests

-Most outdoor A/C units rest on a concrete slab or other platform, allowing them a level base of operation.
-However, over time these can settle or sag, hindering the performance of the air conditioner.
-Check on your outdoor component to ensure that the base continues to stay level.
+Most outdoor A/C units rest on a concrete slab or other platform, giving them a level base of operation.
+However, just like a home’s foundation, your A/C’s platform can also sink or settle into the ground, impacting the performance of the air conditioner.
+Keep an eye on your outdoor component to ensure that the base continues to stay level.